teambit/bit/docs/checklist.md

 * RFC - Create a PR with new folder in `src/extensions` which contains:
   - README.md What problem the new API solves.
   - Document API interface which should implement the solution.
+  - Commands decide on command product if needed.s
   - Failing test for at least 1 major happy flow.
-  - Figure out which user facing team members should be contacted.
+  - Find users for your extension.
-  - Review with other team member
+  - Review with another team member
   - Link to github issues related to the problem.
 * Impel - Create PR with implementation emphasis the following.
   - PR must pass all required tests.